aleattene/lotto-game/README.md

     * **calculate_gross_net_win**

-    This instance method calculates the gross and net win for each winning ticket.
+    This instance method calculates the gross and net win for each winning wheel/city.
+    For more information visit: https://www.estrazionedellotto.it/prontuario-vincite-lotto